7.1 Google’s Security Measures, Controls and

 c.
 Google may charge a fee

 (based on Google’s reasonable costs) for any audit under

 Section 7.5.2(a) or 7.5.2(b).
 Google will provide Partner

 with further details of any applicable fee, and the basis

 of its calculation, in advance of any such audit.
-Customer
+Partner

 will be responsible for any fees charged by any auditor

-appointed by Customer to execute any such audit.
+appointed by Partner to execute any such audit.

 d.
 Google may object in

-writing to an auditor appointed by Customer to conduct any
+writing to an auditor appointed by Partner to conduct any

 audit under Section 7.5.2(a) or 7.5.2(b) if the auditor